rdegges/rdegges-blog/articles/2011/simple-continuous-integration-deployment-with.md

-% Simple Continuous Integration / Deployment With Jenkins
+Title: Simple Continuous Integration / Deployment With Jenkins
-%
+Date: 2011-04-11 06:00
-%
+Author: Randall Degges

-# Simple Continuous Integration / Deployment With Jenkins
+Tags: programming, devops

 At work we rely heavily on continuous integration and deployment to help us deliver lots of code into production and staging environments quickly.
 In a